This is part one of a three-part series. Click here for part two and here for part three

 Easy Access with Crowds

 Yellowstone National Park is one of the most accessible national parks, once you get here.
 The Grand Loop takes you to all of the top sights, with short walks from the parking lot to the best features.
 Auto touring is easy with many short paths that are wheelchair accessible.
-Most trails to the top features are less than a mile, are often paved or have boardwalks.
+Most trails to the top features are less than a mile.
+They are often paved or have boardwalks.

 The ease of access is ideal for auto touring and buses.
 Oh, the buses!
 On the one hand, I want as many people to enjoy the stunning natural scenery as possible, but when a busload of 50 people disgorge from a bus nosily idling in the parking lot, with the tour guide holding a flag and a megaphone, and people jostling for the perfect spot to take a posed photo, it ruins the tranquility and the nature part of the natural scenery.
 Often, several buses converge at one scenic point and the place feels like Frontier Land at Disney World!